nf-core/ampliseq/docs/usage.md

 3. Must be enclosed in quotes
 4. The metadata sheet has to be adjusted, instead of using `run-sample` in the first column, in this example `runlinksample` is required

+###`--pacbio`

+If PacBio data.
+Use this option together with --single_end and --manifest.

 ### `--phred64`

 If the sequencing data has PHRED 64 encoded quality scores (default: PHRED 33)

 ## Cutoffs

+###`--maxEE`

+DADA2 read filtering option, currently only used when --pacbio is set.
+After truncation, reads with higher than ‘maxEE’ "expected errors" will be discarded.
+In case of very long reads, you might want to increase this value. (default: 2)

 ### `--trunclenf` and `--trunclenr`